Ged Baldwin: Life and career

-He first ran for the House of Commons in 1957, as a Progressive Conservative in the riding of Peace River against Solon Low, the leader of the Social Credit Party of Canada.
+He first ran for the House of Commons in 1957, as a Progressive Conservative in the riding of Peace River against Solon E. Low, the leader of the Social Credit Party of Canada.
 He was defeated, but ran against Low again in the 1958 election and was successful.
-From 1962 to 1963, he was the Parliamentary Secretary to Prime Minister John Diefenbaker.
-From 1968 to 1973 and again from 1974 to 1976, he was the Official Opposition House Leader and Progressive Conservative Party House Leader.
+From 1962 to 1963, he was the Parliamentary Secretary to John Diefenbaker, the Prime Minister of Canada.
+From 1968 to 1973 and again from 1974 to 1976, under Robert Stanfield, he was the Official Opposition House Leader and Progressive Conservative House Leader.
 He retired from Parliament in 1980.

 In 1982, he received an honorary Doctor of Law degree from the University of Alberta.
 In 1985, he was made an Officer of the Order of Canada.
 The citation for his investiture reads in part: "His efforts have stimulated many others to take up the cause [of freedom of information], thus encouraging governments in many jurisdictions across Canada to adopt similar legislation."
 He published his autobiography, Frontier Justice, in 1987.

-Baldwin's wife Beulah is the sister of Wilbur Freeland, paternal grandfather of Chrystia Freeland.
+Baldwin's wife, Beulah, is the sister of Wilbur Freeland, paternal grandfather of Liberal MP and cabinet minister Chrystia Freeland.
+Beulah's background is recounted in her book The Long Trail - The Story of a Pioneer Family (NeWest Press).